 If you feel anxious or pressured when you have to play in front of a teacher, online lessons are the way to go.
 The teachers and instructors in recorded online lessons can’t see or hear you unless, of course, if you sign up for interactive live sessions.

 Online video lessons nowadays offer much more options than your standard YouTube video.
 You can slow the video down without lowering the pitch, which can be a lifesaver for tricky passages and solo licks.
 Also, some platforms offer lessons with real-time scrolling tablatures and chords directly below the video, making it even easier to follow the lesson.
-Interactivity is one of the key features of good online guitar lessons.
+Interactivity is one of the key features of good internet-based guitar lessons.

 Also, taking online lessons is a great choice for all working musicians with busy and unpredictable schedules.
 If you can’t commit to in-person lessons on a regular basis, the internet’s your best friend.
 Paid courses and lessons are available to you at any time of the day or night.
 You can learn and practice at your own pace without pressure.